GagandeepGupta/HYBRIDCLOUD-1/README.md

-I have used Windows as the slave but docker would be the efficient client as it is dynamic and faster .
+I have used Windows as the slave but docker would be the efficient slave as it is dynamic and faster .
-So some commands of Windows which i have used are:
+So some commands of Windows which i have used which are as under: